 Let’s start with the title I chose for my blog, not out yet.
 I chose it because it signifies my desire to still be in the game.
-At 77, life ain’t over.
-But it’s definitely entered a new chapter!
+I’m approaching 79. life ain’t over, but it’s getting shorter quickly.
+It’s definitely entered a new chapter!

 I spend the bulk of my time in beautiful Santa Barbara, CA and manage to get to NYC a few times a year.
 Recently, I’ve added Japan into the mix.
 I feel very lucky to live in an age where one can traverse so many miles with relative ease.